-.
+Each year, the NCWRA cosponsors a student poster presentation competition with the NC Water Resources Research Institute (WRRI) at their annual conference.
 Both graduate and undergraduate students are encouraged to enter the competition.
 Cash awards go to 1st, 2nd, and 3rd place poster winners as well as to honorable mentions.

-2013 Student Poster Competition Winners
+2015 Student Poster Competition Winners

 Elizabeth Allen, NC State University, "Challenges of Monitoring Water Quality on a Continuous Basis at the Watershed Scale in Eastern North Carolina"